-By Dwight Kay, CEO of Kay Properties and Investments and the Kay Properties Team
+By Dwight Kay, Founder and CEO, Kay Properties and Investments

 Investors going into a DST investment are often laser focused on the property they are buying.
 Where is their money going – perhaps it’s an apartment complex in Dallas or a portfolio of dollar stores in the Midwest?
 Investors often “kick the tires” so to speak looking at factors such as the location, occupancy, rental income and credit quality of the tenants.
 One question that often gets pushed lower on that checklist is what type of financing the property has in place.